 In spite of all the education required for becoming a neurologist or neurosurgeon, continuing education is necessary to renew your state license and board certification.
 Both of these have to be periodically updated for you to keep practicing.

 Continuing education can be completed through fellowships for both neurologists and neurosurgeons.
 You can choose to focus on oncology or pediatrics or other subspecialties within the field of neurology, surgical or non-surgical.
-If you select this option, several more years of education is required.
+Specialization requires several more years of education.
 The length varies depending upon your subspecialty.
 For example, a vascular neurology fellowship may take only a year, but a child neurology fellowship could be three years.

 In the alternative, you can attend classes and seminars offered by various medical associations and schools.
 There are local, state, and national medical organizations all over the country.
 Some are general while others are very specific.
 Some even accept student members.
 A web search can turn up ones in your geographic area.